May 7, 2018

 For example, cloud-based work management and collaboration tools can make it possible for team members to work anywhere, anytime, without losing the ability to access important information and communicate with coworkers.

 Other findings from the survey include preferred office environment, productive non-work locations, productive times of day, and other productivity factors.
-To see the full survey results, click here.

 To learn how Workfront can give your workforce the flexibility they crave, jumpstart their motivation, and boost their productivity, click here.